 We refer to these three as business stakeholders.
 Organizational stakeholders include employees, management, and directors.

-Why are organizational stakeholders important?
+Why organizational stakeholders matter

 Employees and managers love it when companies provide generous salaries and benefits.
 The compensation package excited them.